dsai-nlp/dsai-nlp.github.io/_pages/dat450/assignment1.md

 You will need a *tokenizer* that splits English text into separate words.
 In this assignment, you will just use an existing tokenizer.
 Popular NLP libraries such as SpaCy and NLTK come with built-in tokenizers.
 We recommend NLTK in this assignment since it is somewhat faster than SpaCy and somewhat easier to use.

+Apply the tokenizer to all paragraphs in the training and validation datasets.
+Convert all words into lowercase.

+**Sanity check**: after this step, your training set should consist of around 147,000 paragraphs and the validation set around 18,000 paragraphs.

 ## Step 2: Encoding the text as integers